scanner-research/scanner/docs/guide/walkthrough.rst

 This still builds the index for accessing the video but avoids copying the files.

+TODO: why use inplace vs not inplace

+TODO: get rid of inplace and stored streams description, just explain that it's how to read videos for now

+TODO: have a sequence of two compute operations

+TODO:

 .. _defining_a_graph:

 Defining a Computation Graph